jrpotter/notebook/complexity/recurrences.md

 %%ANKI
 Basic
 Let $a > 0$ and $b > 1$.
 What does $a$ represent in the following master recurrence? $$T(n) = aT(n / b) + f(n)$$
-Back: The number of subproblems at each level of recursion.
+Back: The fanout factor of subproblems at each level of recursion.
 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1772795851532-->
 END%%